- Prestigious international university

 The University of Adelaide is one of Australia's leading Group of Eight, research-intensive universities and is consistently ranked among the top 1% of universities in the world.
 Established in 1874, it is Australia's third oldest university with a strong reputation for preparing educated leaders and delivering research outcomes that contribute to local, national and global wellbeing.

 The Faculty of Sciences is one of five faculties at the University of Adelaide.
 As the first university in Australia to grant degrees in science (1882), science has long been at the cornerstone of the institution and this continues today.
-As a research and education leader in fields such as biomedical sciences, agricultural, environmental and earth sciences, and photonics, the Faculty offers an exciting and innovative work environment.
+As a research and education leader in fields such as agriculture, food & wine, animal & veterinary sciences, biological sciences, and physical sciences, the Faculty offers an exciting and innovative work environment.

-The School of Biological Sciences in the Faculty of Sciences brings together the internationally acclaimed and contemporary disciplines of cellular and molecular biology, ecology and environmental sciences, and genetics, genomics & evolutionary biology delivering undergraduate and postgraduate education, training and research with both national relevance and global outreach and networks in the public and private sectors.
-It is also host to a node of the ARC Centre of Excellence for Australian Biodiversity and Heritage (CABAH), with researchers from the Australian Centre for Ancient DNA (ACAD) actively involved in the Centre’s activities.
+The School of Physical Sciences is one of four Schools in the Faculty of Sciences.
+Located at the University's North Terrace campus, the School brings together the internationally recognised contemporary disciplines of chemistry; earth science; and physics, delivering undergraduate and postgraduate education, training and research with both national relevance and global outreach and networks in the public and private sectors.

 To be successful you should have: